Tommixoft/plugin.video.lostfilm.tv/README.md

 And ofcourse go to AddOn settings and fill your LostFilm.tv account login details and other settings.
 #### If you will have problem failing script.module.torrent2http dependency - you can get this addon (zip) [from here](https://github.com/Tommixoft/script.module.torrent2http/releases/) ####

+### Plugin no longer works?: ###
+LostFilm.tv added capcha protection.
+You MUST go to their website and login manually, then your device will eb able to login withouth capcha.
+You have to do this from 1 IP.
+Because LostFilm.tv remembers capcha settings based on IP.
+This hack works 100%.